Ernxst/svelte-query-params/packages/core/README.md

 - **Event Handling**: Automatically handles `popstate` events for accurate synchronisation with browser history.

+- **Serialisation**: Control how query params are serialised into strings to the browser

+- **Multi-value params**: Supports multi-value query parameters with ease

 ## Usage

 In some lib file e.g., `src/lib/params.ts`: